positivelyalli/dog_visualizations/README.md

 1. Set variables for width, height and data
 2. SVG: Append using d3 while setting the width and height attributes set a variable
 3. G Group: Select using d3 and append 'g'
-4. Get data from the csv.
+4. Get data from the source: csv, json, API.
+5. Pass the data to stratify which creates heirarchies in the data.

 =======
 ### Data Wrangling